SlottySlots/Spaces/slottymedia-docs/docs/code/SlottyMedia/slottymedia.backend.services.interfaces.iforumservice.md

 Returns a Task representing the asynchronous operation.

 #### Exceptions

-!:NotFoundException<br>
-Throws an exception if the forum is not found.

 T:SlottyMedia.Database.Exceptions.GeneralDatabaseException<br>
 Throws an exception if an error occurs while deleting the forum.